-GEO DRCs provide on-site cognitive behavioral treatment and services tailored to participants’ specific criminogenic risks and needs serving a variety of individuals including pretrial defendants, probationers, parolees and participants involved in the immigration process.
+These non-residential centers are commonly known as Day Reporting Centers (DRCs), Community Resource Centers (CRCs), or Reentry Service Centers (RSCs).
+These centers, serving probationers, parolees, and pretrial defendants, provide cognitive behavioral treatment and services tailored to participants’ specific criminogenic risks and needs.
 Participants receive intensive treatment focused on changing criminal thinking and behavior.
 At the same time, they are connected with community resources enabling them to be contributing members of the local community.

-Correctional agencies are supported with individual supervision, cognitive behavioral treatment and training – all easily scaled to address and support their needs.
-Our day reporting program options are designed to match the needs of the population, and agency budget parameters.
+Non-residential program options are designed to match the needs of the population and agency budget parameters.
 With implementation taking as few as 60 days, and with little to no capital expense, agency challenges can be addressed quickly.

-Individuals referred to a DRC go through a multi-phase program that includes frequent reporting to the center where participants are placed at different levels of treatment and training based on assessed risks and needs.
-DRC staff monitors individuals closely with daily check-ins, ongoing drug and alcohol testing, and intensive case management.
-Our programs are rooted in consistent delivery of programming, immediate response for rewards or sanctions, and other evidence-based principles proven to change criminal behavior.
-DRCs help individuals gain structure and stability, change the way they think and behave, and learn new life skills.
+Individuals referred to a DRC go through a multi-phase program that includes frequent reporting to the center where participants are placed at different levels of treatment and training based on assessed risk and needs.
+Staff monitor individuals closely with daily check-ins, ongoing drug and alcohol testing, and intensive case management.
+Our programs are rooted in consistent delivery of programming, immediate response for rewards or sanctions, and evidence-based practices proven to change criminal behavior.

 GEO recruits qualified staff and provides extensive training and mentoring programs to cultivate program leaders.
 Our staff members are immersed in evidence-based practices, and work closely with our agencies to share these practices.